 This program provides career training as a fluid power technician.
 As a technician in this field, one might work as a laboratory technician, production supervisor, field service technician, or design and development technician.
 A design technician would sketch designs and prepare drawings for the development of fluid components and systems.
 In field service he/she installs and maintains fluid power systems or serves as a manufacturer's representative.
 As a fluid power technician, he/she might work at inspecting, operating, and servicing fluid power equipment in various industrial applications.
-As a fluid power technician, he/she might work at inside sales, servicing and testing fluid power equipment in various industrial applications.
-High employability.
+As a fluid power technician, he/she might work at inside sales, outside sales, servicing and testing fluid power equipment in various industrial applications.

-Part-Time Sequence Course Title Credit Hours First Seme 4 1 1 1 ster EE 123A FLP 111 MT 111 MTH 169 Fundamentals of Electricity (A) Fluid Power Fundamentals Machine Shop Theory and Practice Intermediate Algebra 4 Second Se 7 2 2 2 3 mester CMT 101 FLP 213 FLP 214 FLP 226 WF 100 Fundamentals of Speaking Hydraulic Controls Basic Hydraulic Circuits Pneumatics Fundamentals of Welding 3 3 3
+Part-Time Sequence Course Title Credit Hours First Seme 4 1 1 ster ELE 123A FLP 111 MET 111 MTH 169 Fundamentals of Electricity (A) 5 4 4 4 17 Second Se 7 2 2 2 2 3 mester CMT 101 FLP 213 FLP 214 FLP 226 WAF 100 Fundamentals of Speaking 3 Third Seme 7 3 5 2 6 ester ENG 100 FLP 122 IND 100 INM 111 PHY 110 Communication Skills 2 4 4